laa/orientdb-ycsb-benchmark/README.md

 `ycsb.settings` - path to property file which may contain all settings listed here and OrientDB configuration properties.
 Empty by default.
 Any setting provided as system property will override one in property file.
 Property file is only way to provide OrientDB configuration properties for embedded storage.<br>
-`orientdb.url` - url to OrientDB instance, "./build/databases/ycsb" by default.<br>
+`orientdb.path` - path to directory where all OrientDB databases are placed, "./build/databases" by default.<br>
+`orientdb.database`- name of database which will be used in benchmark "ycsb" by default<br>
 `orientdb.user` - OrientDB user name, "admin" by default.<br>
 `orientdb.password` - OrientDB user password, "admin" by default<br>
 `orientdb.newdb` - create new database before running a workload.<br>